American University of Sharjah

 Subject Number Title Instructor Days Time Room Semester

-Search for any instructor to see their complete teaching history: courses taught, subjects, tenure, and career timeline at AUS.
+Search any instructor for their complete teaching history: courses taught (click any to open it in the Course Explorer), subjects, tenure, and career span at AUS.